Skip to content

 Ethical soup brands producing organic soup

-For an extensive and comprehensive guide to UK soup brands, check out our ratings table.
+For an extensive and comprehensive guide to best ethical soup brands UK, check out our Ethical Soup comparison table.
 Look out for the companies in green to buy products that meet our ethical criteria.
-Both Tideford Organics and Mr Organic score well for most of our ethical criteria, and offer organic soup products, as well as vegetarian and vegan soup products.
+Brands such as Clearspring, Mr Organic, Suma, Biona, Tideford Organics, BOL, Daylesford and PRESS all score above our ethical benchmark, performing well across environmental reporting, animal welfare, and social criteria.
+Both Tideford Organics and Mr Organic score well for most of our ethical criteria, and offer organic soup products, as well as vegetarian and vegan soup UK options.
+Brands that hold The GOOD Shopping Guide’s Ethical Accreditation have been independently verified to meet our ethical benchmark — find out more about the benefits of Ethical Accreditation.

-One way of making sure that you’re consuming ethical and organic soup is to make soup at home!
+One way of making sure that you’re consuming ethical and organic soup is to make soup at home.
 Soups, stews and broths are all fairly quick and simple recipes.
-You can buy organic vegetables, control the sodium quantity and rest easy knowing that you’re not putting money into the pockets of any unethical soup brands!
+You can buy organic vegetables, control the sodium quantity and rest easy knowing that you’re not putting money into the pockets of any unethical soup brands.
 Soup can also be frozen, so making large batches to eat throughout the week can be a great way to make life even easier.
-(And who doesn’t want that!)
+And who doesn’t want that!
+WRAP estimates that UK households waste around 1.8 million tonnes of food a year — batch cooking soup from fresh, seasonal ingredients is one of the most practical steps you can take to reduce both food waste and your overall environmental footprint.

-See our Ethical Soup Ratings Table to compare brands
+See our Ethical Soup comparison table to compare brands

 Our research team at The Good Shopping Guide has made detailed analyses of the most popular and readily available soup brands.
 Click on any brand name to read more about these companies’ commitment to and treatment of the Environment, Animals and People.